ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 create new test cases with shell script recorder

-execute all examples to see if they do not crash or memleak
-	assert test cases -> test cases (rename succeed_if)

 ## other stuff

 debian package from upstream 3h

 specification checker+application
-	replaces struct+glob
 	type inference with type classes
 	stacking: apply links for whole hierarchy
 	+ vendor overrides (apply additional data to specification)